samirgonz/cloudarchitect-blog/content/posts/azure-landing-zones-subscription-strategy/index.md

 ### The Three-Layer Decision Matrix

-- **Management Groups**: Use for organizational hierarchy and policy inheritance across multiple subscriptions
-- **Subscriptions**: Use for environment isolation and billing boundaries
+**Management Groups**: Use for organizational hierarchy and policy inheritance across multiple subscriptions **Subscriptions**: Use for environment isolation and billing boundaries
-- **Resource Groups**: Use for resource lifecycle management and deployment boundaries
+**Resource Groups**: Use for resource lifecycle management and deployment boundaries

 ### When to Use Subscriptions

-**Primary Decision Criteria**:
+**Primary Decision Criteria:**

-1. **Environment Separation Requirements**: Create separate subscriptions when you need complete isolation between environments (dev, test, staging, prod).
+**Environment Separation Requirements**: Create separate subscriptions when you need complete isolation between environments (dev, test, staging, prod).
 This prevents any cross-environment resource dependencies or access bleeding.

-2. **Billing and Cost Allocation**: Use subscriptions when you need separate billing boundaries for different cost centers, projects, or departments.
+**Billing and Cost Allocation**: Use subscriptions when you need separate billing boundaries for different cost centers, projects, or departments.
 Each subscription provides its own invoice and spending limits.

-3. **Compliance and Regulatory Boundaries**: Different compliance requirements (PCI-DSS, HIPAA, SOX) warrant separate subscriptions to maintain audit trails and policy enforcement isolation.
+**Compliance and Regulatory Boundaries**: Different compliance requirements (PCI-DSS, HIPAA, SOX) warrant separate subscriptions to maintain audit trails and policy enforcement isolation.

-4. **Blast Radius Control**: When failures in one environment absolutely cannot impact another, subscriptions provide the strongest isolation boundary.
+**Blast Radius Control**: When failures in one environment absolutely cannot impact another, subscriptions provide the strongest isolation boundary.

-5. **Different SLA Requirements**: Production workloads requiring 99.99% availability should be isolated from development environments that may have planned downtime.
+**Different SLA Requirements**: Production workloads requiring 99.99% availability should be isolated from development environments that may have planned downtime.

-6. **Geographic or Legal Entity Separation**: Different countries, legal entities, or data sovereignty requirements typically require separate subscriptions.
+**Geographic or Legal Entity Separation**: Different countries, legal entities, or data sovereignty requirements typically require separate subscriptions.

 ### When to Use Resource Groups Instead

-Resource Groups are appropriate when:
+**Resource Groups are appropriate when:**

-- **Shared Lifecycle Management**: Resources that are deployed, updated, and deleted together should share a resource group.
+**Shared Lifecycle Management**: Resources that are deployed, updated, and deleted together should share a resource group.
 Think of a three-tier application where the web servers, application servers, and databases have the same lifecycle.

-- **Same Environment, Different Applications**: Multiple applications within the same environment (e.g., both running in production) can use different resource groups while sharing the same subscription's policies and billing.
+**Same Environment, Different Applications**: Multiple applications within the same environment (e.g., both running in production) can use different resource groups while sharing the same subscription's policies and billing.

-- **Granular RBAC Within Environment**: When you need different access permissions for different application components within the same environment, resource groups provide sufficient isolation.
+**Granular RBAC Within Environment**: When you need different access permissions for different application components within the same environment, resource groups provide sufficient isolation.

-- **Shared Networking and Infrastructure**: Applications that share virtual networks, DNS zones, or other infrastructure components should typically remain in the same subscription but use separate resource groups.
+**Shared Networking and Infrastructure**: Applications that share virtual networks, DNS zones, or other infrastructure components should typically remain in the same subscription but use separate resource groups.

-- **Cost Tracking at Application Level**: While subscriptions provide billing boundaries, resource groups with proper tagging can provide cost allocation within a subscription.
+**Cost Tracking at Application Level**: While subscriptions provide billing boundaries, resource groups with proper tagging can provide cost allocation within a subscription.

 ### When to Use Management Groups

-Management Groups serve as:
+**Management Groups serve as:**

-- **Policy Inheritance Hierarchy**: Apply common policies across multiple subscriptions (security baselines, naming conventions, required tags).
+**Policy Inheritance Hierarchy**: Apply common policies across multiple subscriptions (security baselines, naming conventions, required tags).

-- **Organizational Structure Representation**: Mirror your organization's business units, departments, or geographical divisions for policy and access management.
+**Organizational Structure Representation**: Mirror your organization's business units, departments, or geographical divisions for policy and access management.

-- **Bulk Operations Scope**: When you need to apply changes across multiple subscriptions simultaneously.
+**Bulk Operations Scope**: When you need to apply changes across multiple subscriptions simultaneously.

-- **Compliance Scope Definition**: Group subscriptions that share the same compliance requirements for easier audit management.
+**Compliance Scope Definition**: Group subscriptions that share the same compliance requirements for easier audit management.

 ### Decision Tree Framework